ethering/basespace-help/_docs/articles/descriptive/workgroups-overview.md

 With an Enterprise subscription, an Illumina representative creates a domain and designates a domain administrator.
 Domain administrators can create multiple workgroups and assign 1 administrator to each workgroup.

-The domain administrator can access and administer any workgroups in the domain. <!---See [Domain Administration](/articles/descriptive/domain-administration) for more information.--->
+The domain administrator can access and administer any workgroups in the domain.
+See [Domain Administration](/articles/descriptive/domain-administration) for more information.

 {% callout note, NOTE %}Users in your workgroup may incur costs related to data storage, compute, and analysis.
-To share project and run data only, use the [Get Link](/articles/tutorials/share-data-using-get-link) or [Share](/articles/tutorials/share-data-using-email) options.{% endcallout %}
+To share project and run data only, use the [Get Link](/articles/tutorials/share-data-using-getlink) or [Share](/articles/tutorials/share-data-using-email) options.{% endcallout %}